Information Based Data-Driven Characterization of Stability and Influence in Power Systems: Information Transfer

-$\rho_{\not x}(y(t+1)|y(t))$ is the probability density function of $y(t+1)$ conditioned on $y(t)$, while the dynamics in the $x$ dimension are considered to be frozen as the system moves from time step $t$ to next time step $t+1$; as shown in equation (\ref{system_xfreeze}).
-Thus, we can define the information transfer from state $x \to y$, when the system evolves from time step $t$ to $t+1$. \begin{definition} [Information transfer] \cite{sinha_IT_CDC2016,sinha2017information} The information transfer from $x$ to $y$ for the dynamical system (\ref{system2d}), as the system evolves from time $t$ to time $t+1$ (denoted by $[T_{x\to y}]_t^{t+1}$), is given by following formula \begin{small}
+We denote by $\rho_{\not x}(y(t+1)|y(t))$ the probability density function of $y(t+1)$ conditioned on $y(t)$, with the dynamics in $x$ coordinate frozen in time going from time step $t$ to $t+1$ as in Eq. (\ref{system_xfreeze}).
+We have following definition of information transfer from $x\to y$ going from time step $t$ to $t+1$. \begin{definition} [Information transfer] \cite{sinha_IT_CDC2016,sinha_IT_ICC} The information transfer from $x$ to $y$ for the dynamical system (\ref{system2d}), as the system evolves from time $t$ to time $t+1$ (denoted by $[T_{x\to y}]_t^{t+1}$), is given by following formula \begin{small}

 \end{small} where $H(\rho(y))=- \int_{\mathbb{R}^{|y|}} \rho(y)\log \rho(y)dy$ is the entropy of probability density function $\rho(y)$ and $H(\rho_{\not{x}}(y(t+1)|y(t))$ is the entropy of $y(t+1)$, conditioned on $y(t)$, where $x$ has been frozen as in Eq. (\ref{system_xfreeze}). \end{definition}